mirrorctl/mirrorctlDocs/content/docs/reference/command/sync.md

 ---
 title: sync
 weight: 1
+toc: false
 ---

-## The `sync` command
+The `sync` command initiates the download of external repositories, creating local mirrors of those repositories.

-Synchronizes one or more APT repositories based on the provided configuration.

 ```bash
 mirrorctl sync [mirror-ids...] [flags]
 ```

-The `sync` command downloads and maintains local mirrors of APT repositories.

 1. It reads configuration from a TOML file (default: `/etc/mirrorctl/mirror.toml`)
 1. It then synchronizes either
-   - all of configured repositories (if no mirror IDs are provided), or
+   - all of configured repositories (if no mirror IDs are provided in the command), or
    - the individual repository / repositories that are provided as part of the sync command.

 ## Usage